The 12 Best Restaurants in Allston

 Deep Ellum serves more than just beer and bar snacks, such as this salmon special. / Photo by Rebeccah Marsters

 Robust student and immigrant populations help to make Allston one of the most vibrant dining districts in all of Boston.
 Really!
 Contrary to certain undergrad associations, it’s not all dive bars—though those are great here, too.
 (Shoutout to the Sil!)
-Whether you’re looking for a quick meal before a rock show, a date-night place with a patio, or authentic Korean and Chinese restaurants, here’s where to eat in the diverse neighborhood.
+Whether you’re looking for a quick meal before a rock show, a backyard brunch spot, or authentic Korean and Chinese restaurants, here’s where to eat in the diverse neighborhood.

 Burgers and beers at the Avenue